Manually Create or Edit a Dive Log

-If the spot you dove at is not in the recently visited dive spots list, you can pick one of the dive spots in the Deepblu database.
+If the spot you dove at is not in the list, you can pick one of the dive spots in the Deepblu database.
 To do this, tap ‘Choose Dive Location’.
-The first time you access this function, Deepblu will ask you for permission to access your device’s location.
-It does this to help you quickly find nearby spots.
+The first time you execute this function, Deepblu will ask for permission to access your device’s location to help you quickly find nearby spots.

 Searching Nearby Dive Spots On The Map

-If you gave Deepblu access to your device’s location, the app will show you a map of your current surroundings.
+Then a map of your current surroundings will show.
 Swipe the screen to pan the map or make a pinching motion with three fingers to zoom in or out.
-At any time, you can return to your current location by using clicking the crosshair icon .
+You can always return to your current location by clicking the crosshair icon .

-When opening the map, Deepblu will automatically load the nearest dive spots and mark them on the map as red dots.
+When users open the map, Deepblu will automatically load the nearest dive spots and mark them as red dots.
 If you move the map beyond the already-loaded dive spots, Deepblu will show the Search This Area button.
 Press it to load the dive spots in the current map area.

 Searching By Dive Spot Name

-If you know the name of the dive spot, you can use the search bar at the top to find it.
-Start typing any part of the dive spot name that you remember.
-Incremental search will narrow down the results for every letter you type.
+If you know the name of the dive spot, you can use the search bar at top to find it.
 For example, if you went diving at the SS John Mahn Wreck off the Belgian coast, you can start searching for Mahn, and you will see the dive spot pop up in the results.

 Searching For A Dive Spot Via A Nearby Landmark

 If you don’t know the exact name or have trouble finding the correct dive spot, you can also search for a nearby landmark.
-Deepblu uses information from Google Maps to help you find the correct area.
-For instance, if you know you went diving nearby Ostend, Belgium but you cannot find it on the map, simply tap the search box and type ‘Ostend’.
-Tap the result and the map will focus on Ostend, Belgium.
-Zoom out to an acceptable level and tap Search This Area to find dive spots near Ostend, Belgium.
+Deepblu uses information from Google Maps to help find the correct area.
+For instance, if you went diving nearby Ostend, Belgium but cannot find it on the map, simply search ‘Ostend’.
+Tap the result and the map will focus on Ostend.
+Zoom out to an acceptable level and tap Search This Area to find dive spots near Ostend.
 Tap any red dot to get more information about the spot.